Avalanche beat Hurricanes, 3-1

-DENVER (AP) -- Gabriel Landeskog and Tyson Barrie scored goals 46 seconds apart in the second period and the Colorado Avalanche beat the Carolina Hurricanes 3-1 on Tuesday night.
+Gabriel Landeskog and Tyson Barrie scored goals 46 seconds apart in the second period and the Avalanche beat the Carolina Hurricanes 3-1 on Tuesday night.

-Barrie also added two assists and Calvin Pickard had 25 saves for Colorado, which got a rare home win.
+Barrie also added two assists and Calvin Pickard had 25 saves for Colorado.
 The Avalanche are 9-21-2 at Pepsi Center and had lost 12 of their past 14 overall before rallying to beat the Hurricanes.

+Colorado has scored an NHL-low 126 goals this season and has been shut out 11 times.
+It took nearly two full periods to finally break through against the Hurricanes.

+''I liked the way were playing tonight and then they go through almost two periods and not have scored,'' Colorado coach Jared Bednar said. ''I was starting to wonder again, but we had good energy, our guys were positive on the bench.''

 Justin Faulk scored for the Hurricanes and Eddie Lack stopped 22 shots.
 Carolina is 2-5-3 in its past 10 games and is tied with New Jersey for last place in the Metropolitan Division.

+The loss spoiled the first NHL game in Colorado for Hurricanes defenseman Jaccob Slavin.
+He grew up outside of Denver and played for Colorado College before breaking in with Carolina last season.

+''It's really special growing up here watching the Avs play and growing up 30 minutes from here,'' he said. ''It's definitely really special to come back and play here at the Pepsi Center.''

-The Avalanche had not scored more than a goal in their previous four games before Landeskog and Barrie struck in less than a minute apart.
+The Avalanche had not scored more than a goal in their previous four games before Landeskog and Barrie struck less than a minute apart.

 Landeskog tied the game when he tipped Barrie's shot past Lack at 18:18 of the second period.
 Landeskog's goal, his 15th, was Colorado's first power-play goal in 24 chances over a span of 11 games.